improves mother and child care in Afrika

 Local health posts often lack the equipment to make diagnoses, which means that pregnant women often have to be referred to specialized centers.
 These are often at a great distance, the road to get there is a challenge and the necessary money is not always available.
 It is often too late before the necessary resources have been collected.

-None of the 3 health centers and more than 30 health posts in the outskirts of Himo currently offer pregnancy ultrasounds.
+None of the 3 health centers and more than 30 health posts in the outreach of Himo currently offer pregnancy ultrasounds.
 There are no ultrasound machines available and no well-trained sonographers who could work with them.
 Pregnant women in more than 60 villages will therefore benefit from the mobile ultrasound program that the Mount Meru Foundation and the Himo Health Center want to set up!